badass-techie/eShopOnSteroids/README.md

 ![Eureka Dashboard](./diagrams/eureka2.png)
 - Zipkin dashboard for tracing requests across microservices
 ![Zipkin Dashboard](./diagrams/zipkin.png)
-- Grafana dashboard for visualizing the metrics of microservices and setting up alerts when a metric exceeds a threshold
+- Grafana dashboard for visualizing the metrics of microservices and setting up alerts for when a metric exceeds a threshold
 ![Grafana Dashboard](./diagrams/grafana.png)

 ## Installation